PaulB1777/project/README.md

 ![Score vs. Year Graph](./graphs/Score_year_scatterplot.png)
 ![Score vs. Decades](./graphs/Score_decade.png)
 ### Analysis
-There appears to be no statistically significant correlation between an anime’s score and the year it released (Correlation Coefficient$\approx 0.0098$).
+There appears to be no statistically significant correlation between an anime’s score and the year it released (Correlation Coefficient $\approx 0.0098$).
 This lack of statistical significance is supported by the fact that $R^2 \approx 9.696e-5$, meaning that the release year is responsible for less than 0.01% of the variance in score.
 * The lack of a significant correlation is likely because of the quality, and hence user score, of anime across a year will average out, as per the law of large numbers.
 * Notably, all anime released before the year 2000 have a score above 5, with one exception being “Chargeman Ken!”, which was released in 1974.
 This could suggest some sort of “nostalgia filter,” where older anime are scored more leniently than more modern anime.
 Another possible explanation is survivor bias, where only reasonably highly-regarded anime would be included on MyAnimeList’s database.
 * When the scores are grouped by decade released, the only major deviation in average score over a decade is in the 1960s, where the average score is ~6.54.
 Another notable deviation in score is in the 1970s, with an average score of ~6.81.
 Other than those two decades, the average plateaus around 7 for every other decade.